CosmWasm/sylvia-book/src/advanced/generics.md

 When implementing a contract, users might want to define some generic data it should store.
 One might even want the message to have some generic parameters or return type.
-`Sylvia` supports generics in the contracts and interfaces.
+^Sylvia supports generics in the contracts and interfaces.

 ## Prepare project